South Leith Parish Church

-South Leith Parish Church, originally the Kirk of Our Lady, St Mary, is a congregation of the Church of Scotland.
+North and South Leith Parish Church, originally the Kirk of Our Lady, St Mary, is a congregation of the Church of Scotland.
+Prior to the union with the former North Leith Parish Church in 2024, the building was known as South Leith Parish Church.

 It is the principal church and congregation in Leith, in Edinburgh.
 Its kirkyard is the burial place for John Home (author of Douglas) and John Pew, the man from whom the author Robert Louis Stevenson reputedly derived the character of Blind Pew in the novel Treasure Island.
+18th-century Scottish Episcopal Church bishop and historian Robert Forbes also lies buried beneath the church floor.
 The church has been repaired, used as an ammunition store and reconstructed but still retains the basic layout of the nave of the old church.

 History

+The use of the site for religious purpose began in 1430 when Sir Robert Logan of Restalrig built a monastery dedicated to St Anthony on the site.

 The church has a long history although most of the visible building is more recent.
-The church began as a chapel dedicated to St Mary which was erected in 1483 and dedicated in 1487.
+The church was founded as a Roman Catholic chapel dedicated to St Mary erected in 1483 and dedicated in 1487.
 (From the twelfth century South Leith had been part of the parish of Restalrig and had no church of its own.)
 As part of the dedication King James III of Scotland gave 18 shillings to the kirk.
 The church was originally a large one, with nave, chancel, crossing and transepts.
 The present building is a reconstruction of just the nave of the original church.
 The eastern parts of the church were probably destroyed during the siege of Leith in 1560.

-In 1544 the church was used as a refuge for people displaced by the fighting when the English attacked Leith as part of the Rough Wooing when the English attacked Scotland to try to encourage a marriage between the infant Mary, Queen of Scots, and the English prince.
-Refuge was required as Henry VIII of England had ordered that Leith should be burnt.
+In 1544 the church was used as a refuge for people displaced by the fighting when the English army attacked Leith as part of the Rough Wooing when King Henry VIII of England sent his forces to invade southern Scotland to try to compel a marriage between the infant Mary, Queen of Scots, and the English prince Edward.
+Refuge was required as Henry had ordered that Leith should be burnt.
 In the following year the Protestant martyr, George Wishart preached at the church and John Knox is thought to have been amongst those who came to listen.
 In 1547 the church was again involved in the struggle between the invading English and the Scots when the English used the church as a makeshift prison for Scottish nobles.

 In 1559, Mary of Guise, the regent of Scotland, worshipped at this church.
 Her coat of arms is displayed in the entrance of the church today.
-Mary had fortified the town and she was in Leith being guarded by the thousands of French troops stationed here.
+Mary had fortified the burgh with a wall and had her palace in Leith, guarded by the thousands of French troops garrisoned there.